SoucupB/Python-Simple-Neural-Network/README.md

 Before everything, the C library should be compiled with the command!

 # Compilation
+This will compile the C backend library for the python interface

     gcc -fPIC -shared NeuralNetwork.c hashmap.c Functions.c Neuron.c QAgent.c -Wall -o NeuralNetwork.so -O9

-This will compile the C backend library for the python interface in order to make it work!
-To test it in C exclusively use this command!
+To create and test it in C exclusively use this command!

     gcc NeuralNetwork.c hashmap.c Functions.c Neuron.c MainXOR.c QAgent.c -o application -Wall -O9 -lm